3-year-old abducted in Virginia found at I-95 rest area in Nash County, sheriff says

 Deputies and troopers went to the rest area on the southbound side of I-95 and found Roberto Dotson in a 2015 Hyundai Sonata asleep with a gun and the child asleep in the back, the sheriff’s office said.
 The car was backed into the parking lot.

 Authorities were able to take Dotson into custody without incident.
-The child was reunited with their mother overnight.
+The child was reunited with her mother overnight.

 Dotson face charges of abduction and domestic assault.